 Redmine installation from Ubuntu packages

-Make sure your system is up-to-date and then install mysql.
+Be sure your system is up-to-date, and then install mysql.

 sudo apt-get update && sudo apt-get upgrade sudo apt-get install mysql-server mysql-client